kevinwhan/kevinwhan.github.io/_pages/cv.md

 * Reviewer for the 2023 American Causal Inference Conference (ACIC 2023)
 * Reviewer for the 2023 ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2023)
+* Reviewer for The Review of Economics and Statistics